 TI-104 Motivational Interviewing after Trauma

-Who would Benefit from Participation?
+Who Benefits from Participation?

 - First responders (e.g., fire/rescue, emergency medical services, law enforcement)